jshiv/RocketpoolExitArbitrage/README.md

 ## Stretch Goals / Future Enhancements

 Future enhancements aim to improve the tool's functionality, efficiency, and reliability:

-- **Integration with Aggregators:** Currently, the tool only integrates with Uniswap, which limits the efficiency of large arbitrage swaps.
-Integrating with aggregators such as 1inch is planned to enhance performance for larger transactions.
-This integration will require an additional smart contract to utilize flash loans.

 - **Individual Profit Checks for Multiple Pools:** When operating with low discounts and a high number of pools using the `--minipools` flag, individual profit checks for each pool are not performed, potentially leading to suboptimal profits.
 Implementing individual profit checks will ensure better profitability when managing multiple pools.
 As this feature is only needed for low discount situations, it is currently skipped (at the time of writing, there is a -0.4% discount).